vstile/vstile/README.md

 <!--![github stats](https://github-readme-stats.vercel.app/api?username=vstile&show_icons=true&hide=stars)-->
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=vstile&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 So...
 I can code but don't offer me jobs as a coder.
-I don't want to work as a coder, I do it for passion and for fun and I prefer to leave it to others who do it better than me.
+I don't want to work as a coder, I do it for passion and for academic/research purposes.

 ## 📮 Get In Touch
 - Portfolio: https://linktr.ee/vstile